JoramMillenaar/obsidian-related-notes/README.md

 - Improve logging and remove the many console.log statements
 - Add headers to the list view, like 'note' and 'similarity'
 - Fix active note not always being known.
 Like on plugin load and when a file was just deleted.
+- Look into and fix odd resuls in similarity after updating note embeddings

 ### License